 Schedule: Tuesdays and Fridays, 3:30 – 5:30 PM

-2nd Semester (Spring) 2025 Courses
+2nd Semester (Spring) 2026 Courses

-Engineering Applications is a one-semester course that facilitates hands-on learning through the implementation of the Engineering Design Process.
+The Engineering Applications is a one-semester course facilitates hands-on learning through the implementation of the Engineering Design Process.
 Students will work with innovative technologies to prototype solutions for local community and environmental challenges.
 Students will be assembled in engineering project groups to work on the issue they collectively choose to address.
 There will be opportunities during the duration of the semester to work at Fernbank Science Center and at Georgia Institute of Technology.
 At the end of the semester, project groups will present their work to a public audience.

 Instructor: Mr. Marques Herrington